RCC Broadcasting: Expansion to TV broadcasting and further developments

-In 1954, Radio Chugoku applied for a TV license, and received a preliminary TV license on October 22, 1957.
+Radio Chugoku applied for a TV license in 1954, and received a preliminary TV license on October 22, 1957.
 On March 17, 1959, Radio Chugoku began TV broadcast trials.
-By April 1, 1959, Radio Chugoku started TV broadcasts Also in the same year, it joined the Japan News Network.
+By April 1, 1959, Radio Chugoku started TV broadcasts.
+Also in the same year, it joined the Japan News Network.

-During its early operations, the broadcaster didn't have any professional TV studios which resulted its radio studio being multipurposed for TV broadcasts.
-It was then decided that a new headquarters will be built in Motomachi (which started on November 5, 1960), adjacent to the Hiroshima Castle.
-On October 19, 1960, Radio Chugoku started broadcasting on its newly built headquarters.
+During its early operations, the broadcaster didn't have any professional TV studios, instead its radio studio was multipurposed for TV broadcasts.
+It was then decided that a new headquarters would be built in Motomachi (which started on November 5, 1960), adjacent to the Hiroshima Castle.
+On October 19, 1961, Radio Chugoku started broadcasting from its newly built headquarters.

 On March 20, 1966, Chugoku Radio and Television began TV broadcasting in color.
-On April 1 of the same year, it started uninterrupted TV broadcasts.
+On April 1 of the same year, it started 24 hour TV broadcasts.
 The company was then renamed to Chugoku Broadcasting on April 1, 1967, to reflect its TV and radio operations.
+RCC continued to be used to refer to the company.

 Since the mid-60s, RCC produced documentaries with foreign productions.
-These include a documentary about Japanese immigrants in Hawaii in 1965 and about Hiroshima City and Volgograd becoming sister cities in 1968.
+These include a documentary about Japanese immigrants in Hawaii in 1965, and a documentary about Hiroshima City and Volgograd becoming sister cities in 1968.

-On April 15, 1970, NPB Opening Day, RCC aired the first color Hiroshima Toyo Carp local game broadcasts for its broadcast markets.
+On April 15, 1970, Nippon Professional Baseball opening day, RCC aired the first color Hiroshima Toyo Carp local game broadcasts for its broadcast markets.
 Chugoku Broadcasting became an official broadcaster for airing highlights of the Hiroshima Flower Festival since it started in 1977.

-On October 1, 2006, RCC started digital broadcasting and ended analog broadcasts on July 24, 2011.
+RCC began using digital broadcasts on October 1, 2006, and ended analog broadcasts on July 24, 2011, alongside that of JOEE-TV.